Associate Director of Learning Partnerships

 Start Date: April 9, 2018

-Community Involvement: Amy is a member of The National Afterschool Association, on the Advisory Board for The North Carolina Center for Afterschool Programs, a National Institute of Out-of-School Time (NIOST) Afterschool Matters Fellow, and a member of the International Literacy Association.
+Community Involvement: Amy is a member of The National Afterschool Association, on the Advisory Board for The North Carolina Center for Afterschool Programs, a National Institute of Out-of-School Time (NIOST) Afterschool Matters Fellow, a member of the International Literacy Association, 2021 Education Policy Fellowship Program fellow with Public School Forum of NC, and a part of Durham’s Campaign for Grade-Level Reading.

 Experience: A combined 25+ years of experience in school settings as a classroom teacher (English & language arts), as an out-of-school-time educator & leader, and as a professional development trainer.